Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Introduction

 Before we give a detailed description of our main results in the next section, we explain briefly how we obtain them.
-We choose to work with monotone triangles instead of ASMs, but there is an easy bijective correspondence between $n \times n$ ASMs and monotone triangles with bottom row $1,2,\ldots,n$ as indicated at the beginning of the next section.
-In \cite{nASMDPP}, an $(n+3)$-parameter refinement of the operator formula \cite{Fis06} for the number of monotone triangles with prescribed bottom row has been established.
+We choose to work with \emph{monotone triangles} instead of ASMs, but there is an easy bijective correspondence between $n \times n$ ASMs and monotone triangles with bottom row $1,2,\ldots,n$ as indicated at the beginning of the next section.
+In \cite{nASMDPP}, an $(n+3)$-parameter refinement of the \emph{operator formula} \cite{Fis06} for the number of monotone triangles with prescribed bottom row has been established.
 In view of the various objects that are known to be equinumerous with ASMs (and thus monotone triangles with bottom row $1,2,\ldots,n$), an obvious question is whether we can carry over the $n+3$ parameters to these other objects.
-In this paper, we study this problem for VSASMs and their symmetric counterparts related to DPPs.
-The above mentioned $(n+3)$-parameter refinement of the monotone triangle count can be expressed in terms of an antisymmetrizer formula, see \eqref{eq:antisymformula}.
-In a sense, this generating function can be seen as a variation of Schur polynomials when Schur polynomials are thought of as the generating function of Gelfand-Tsetlin patterns and the variation concerns certain decorated Gelfand-Tsetlin patterns.
+The starting point for the study presented in this paper was to derive such a result for VSASMs and their symmetric counterparts related to DPPs.
+However, it also resulted in the discovery of the expansion of the specialized generating function into symplectic characters.